Why Market Timing Doesn’t Work for Most Investors

 With all these considerations to factor in, I avoid trying to time the market.
 But I still like to have a little excitement in my portfolio.
 So I set a small portion of my portfolio to the side for fun trading.
 That way I can still end up with some exciting stories… without losing the farm.

 Whether you’re looking for long- or short-term opportunities, you might want to consider signing up for Liberty Through Wealth.
 It’s a free e-letter that’s packed with extremely useful investing tips and tricks.
-Because in the words of John Maynard Keynes, “The market can stay irrational longer than you can stay solvent.”
+I’ll also leave you with a final thought… in the words of John Maynard Keynes, “The market can stay irrational longer than you can stay solvent.”